Allied Benefit Systems Home Health Care in SW Fort Worth/Burleson, TX

 Is Allied Benefit a legitimate company?

 Yes.
-Allied Benefit Systems is a legitimate and established third-party administrator (TPA) based in Chicago, Illinois.
-The company has been operating for decades and administers self-funded health benefit plans for employers across the United States.
-If you have an Allied Benefit Systems insurance card, your employer has contracted with Allied to administer your health plan — Allied processes claims and manages benefits on your employer's behalf, but the actual funding comes from your employer's plan.
+Allied Benefit Systems is a legitimate, established third-party administrator based in Chicago, Illinois.
+The company has been administering self-funded health benefit plans for employers across the United States for many years.
+Allied is not an insurance carrier — your employer funds the health plan and Allied administers it.
+If you have an Allied Benefit Systems card, your employer has contracted with Allied to process claims, manage provider networks, and administer your benefits.
+Allied's member portal and digital tools give members online access to their plan information and claims status.

 Does Allied Benefit Systems cover home health care in Burleson, TX?